 Greta directed I Live At Ground Zero, broadcast over German and French television, which offers a child’s eye view on September 11th, and Recall Florida about the recent campaign of Janet Reno for Governor of Florida.
 Her film No Dinosaurs in Heaven deals with the problem of creationists posing as science teachers across the United States in order to introduce anti-science ideas into the science classroom and threaten the separation of church and state.
 Her most recent release is The Marion Lake Story, an uplifting environmental film which follows a grass-roots community effort to restore a dying lake.

 Greta was the first recipient of the US/UK Fulbright Arts Fellowship in Film.
 She has been a recipient of grants from the NEA, NYSCA, NEH, New York Foundation for the Arts, London Production Fund, European Media Fund and The Arts Council of England, among others.
 She was recently awarded an Outreach Fellowship from the Rachel Carson Center for Environment and Society, Universities of Munich and Zurich, 2015-16.
+Greta is working on her present project as a 2017 Global Fulbright Fellow in India, Spain, and Australia.

 Download Greta Schiller’s cv.